-Alstom obtained, in June 2017, the ISO 37001 certification for its antibribery management system on a European scale.
-Awarded by AFNOR Certification, this certification confirms Alstom's commitment to fight corruption and marks the start of the Alstom certification campaign that will be followed by further audits in other regions in which the Group operates.
-The international standard ISO 37001, introduced in October 2016, advocates a series of measures to help organisations of all sizes, both private and public, to prevent, detect and tackle bribery through the implementation of an anti-bribery management system.
+To control the relevance, the adequacy and the efficiency of the Alstom Integrity Programme, an internal audit plan dedicated to the E&C processes is established every year and a resource of the Internal Audit Department is dedicated to these audits. the implementation of an anti-bribery management system.
 The audit focused on the adequacy of Alstom's anti-bribery system on a European scale according to the standard ISO 37001, in particular its Ethics & Compliance policy, the Code of Ethics, and the various instructions relating to existing anti-corruption procedures and numerous associated training tools.
 The strong points highlighted by AFNOR Certification include the strong desire of the management to instil an ethical culture within the Company, procedures that are well adapted to risks, particularly at the purchasing level, and the direct involvement of employees.